Loan programs available

 LOANS TO PARENTS (FEDERAL PLUS).
 This program allows parents of dependent undergraduate students to borrower directly from the U.S. Government.
 Parents may borrow an amount equal to the total cost of attendance less other financial aid.

 Repayment may begin within 60 days after full disbursement of the loan funds.
-The interest rate is fixed at 7.9% and there is a net 2.5% processing fee (4.0% origination fee minus 1.5% rebate) deducted when the loan is disbursed.
+The interest rate changes each year and processing fees apply.
+Click here to view current rates and fees.
 Negative information reported to a credit bureau may disqualify a borrower from using this loan.

 GRADUATE DIRECT PLUS LOANS.
 This loan program allows graduate students to borrow up to 100% of their total cost of education, minus other financial aid they have been awarded.
 The total amount can pay for tuition, books, food, housing, transportation, and more.
 Although interest accrues on the loan while the student is in school, payments be deferred (up on request) while the student is enrolled at least half-time.
-The interest rate is fixed at 7.9% and there is a net 2.5% processing fee (4.0% origination fee minus 1.5% rebate) deducted when the loan is disbursed.
+The interest rate for the Direct PLUS Loans is determined by the Federal government and changes each year.
+Loan origination fees are deducted from the loan amount before the funds are issued to Walla Walla University.
+Click here to view current rates and fees.
 Negative information reported to a credit bureau may disqualify a borrower from using this loan.

 PRIVATE LOANS.
 Several private lenders offer loans to students to assist with their education.
 Each lender sets it's own terms for the loan.
 Lenders may require that the borrower have a co-signer before the loan is approved.